yanjia1777/tp/docs/DeveloperGuide.md

 The above **System Architecture** diagram shows the high-level design of Mint.

 On launch, the `Main` class initialises the app components in the correct sequence and links them up with each other, in the correct sequence.

-ConTech comprises four main components, namely:
+Mint comprises five main components, namely:

 - `Ui`: Command Line User Interface of Mint.
 - `Parser`: Parser to parser user inputs from `Ui` for `ExpenseList`.
 - `ExpenseList`: Data structure to store `Expense`s while running Mint.
+- `CategoryList`: Data structure to store `Category`s while running Mint.
 - `DataManager`: Reads from and writes to [`LocalStorage`](#local-storage).

-The four main components interact with each other, as shown in the sequence diagram below.
-{ NEED SEQUENCE DIAGRAM }
+The four main components interact with each other, as shown in the sequence diagram below. { NEED SEQUENCE DIAGRAM }

 ### <a name="text-ui"></a>Ui

 ### <a name="main-parser"></a>Parser

 ### <a name="contact-list"></a>ExpenseList

 ### <a name="storage"></a>DataManager

 ## <a name="implementation"></a>Implementation